Forums

 How Does It Work?

 Becoming Communities of Creation is a ready-to-use guide for building a creation care team in your church community.
-It is built with your busy schedule in mind, as it brings together top takeaways from various experts into a single resource.

 Besides giving practical actions, the guide also offers support for leaders navigating how to get buy-in and build enthusiasm in your community.
 It’s particularly helpful if you are: